Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 There’s no rush here.
 It’s natural to pause, revisit steps, pause again, and return whenever you need.
 Reflection, clarity, growth, and integration are not one-time events.
 They are lifelong companions you can return to as often as you need.

 Be patient with yourself as you explore these layers.
-Let the process meet you where you are and trust that each time you revisit it, you are quietly strengthening your self-trust, your self-worth and your resilience.
+Let the process meet you where you are and trust that each time you revisit it, you are strengthening your self-trust, your self-worth and your resilience.

 And to be completely honest, I’m doing exactly the same.
 Sometimes, I feel I’m truly there – I’ve integrated – and then rejection swings back around and leaves me a little stung.